cloudio-project/cloudio-project.github.io/docs/getting_started/quickstart_guide.md

 ## Read the data
 If not done automatically at the previous step, please entre your endpoint UUID below.
-By hitting the start button, you will enable the polling of the value of the attribute *"myNode/myObject/myMeasure"* of your endpoint.
+By hitting the start button, you will enable the polling of the attribute *"myNode/myObject/myMeasure"* value.
 <div class="container">
    <table>
       <tr>